joeldba/dwm-dba/README.md

 * adapta-gtk-theme

 # Patches applied:
-* fullgaps - places gaps between windows
+* fullgaps - places gaps between windows. adjustable w/ Mod + +/-
 * ~~systray - adds a systemtray~~ CURRENTLY DISABLED, X will crash if the systray is enabled! might have something to do w/ the alpha patch, don't know of a fix.
 * fancybar - shows all focused and unfocused clients on the bar
 * bar-height - allows you to adjust bar thiccness (set to 24px by default)
 * center - centers new windows in floating mode
-* fibonacci & dwindle layouts
+* fibonacci & dwindle layouts. bound to Mod + Y & Mod + Shift + Y respectively
-* centeredmaster & centeredfloatingmaster layouts
+* centeredmaster & centeredfloatingmaster layouts. bound to Mod + U & Mod + Shift + U respectively
-* gaplessgrid layout
+* gaplessgrid layout. bound to  Mod + G
 * pertag - set layouts per tag (hence the name)
 * alpha - makes the bar translucent when dwm is used alongside a compositor
-* actualfullscreen - Mod+Shift+F toggles fullscreen mode for the focused window
+* actualfullscreen.
+Mod+Shift+F toggles fullscreen mode for the focused window
-* scratchpad - allows for spawning & restoring a floating terminal window, for quick typing
+* scratchpad - allows for spawning & restoring a floating terminal window, for quick typing. bound to Mod + S